Azure Application Architecture Guide

-This guide presents a structured approach for designing applications on Azure that are scalable, resilient, and highly available.
-It is based on proven practices that we have learned from customer engagements.
+This guide presents a structured approach for designing applications on Azure that are scalable, secure, resilient, and highly available.
+The guide is based on proven practices that we have learned from customer engagements.

-The cloud is changing the way applications are designed.
+The cloud is changing how applications are designed and secured.
 Instead of monoliths, applications are decomposed into smaller, decentralized services.
 These services communicate through APIs or by using asynchronous messaging or eventing.
 Applications scale horizontally, adding new instances as demand requires.

 |Traditional on-premises||Modern cloud|